tbnobody/OpenDTU-docs/docs/firmware/faq.md

     Please see [here](howto/serial_console.md)

+??? question "The ESP does not boot anymore and the serial console shows 'Brownout detector was triggered'"

+    This means that under certain circumstances (activation of WLAN/Ethernet or sending requests to the inverter) the supply voltage drops to such an extent that the ESP can no longer work reliably.
+This can be remedied, for example, with a 100uF capacitor between VCC and GND.
+In exceptional cases, the power supply unit also appears to be too weak.
+The cable cross-section of the USB cable can also have an influence.

 ## Build errors

 ??? question "OpenDTU does not build: error: 'bad_alloc' was not declared in this scope"